Mariupol theatre airstrike: Attack

 On 16 March 2022, Ukraine accused Russian forces of shelling civilian areas in Mariupol.
 Artillery hit numerous locations, including a swimming pool building and a vehicle convoy; shelling then struck the theatre, reducing the building to rubble.

 The time of the attack on the Donetsk Regional Academic Drama Theatre was shortly after 10 am.

 The bomb shelter in the basement of the theatre survived the bombing, but many people were still trapped underneath the burning rubble.
 A member of the Ukrainian parliament from Mariupol, Dmytro Gurin, said that the rescue efforts were hampered due to continued attacks on the area by Russian forces.

-On 25 March, videos allegedly showing the immediate aftermath of the attack emerged on social media: a first video showed people covered in dust descending from the partially destroyed upper floors of the building; and a second video showed the site of the impact.
+On 25 March, videos showing the immediate aftermath of the attack emerged on social media: a first video showed people covered in dust descending from the partially destroyed upper floors of the building; and a second video showed the site of the impact.

 Victims

 On 17 March, the number of casualties was unclear; some emerged alive.

 By 18 March, around 130 survivors had been rescued.
-Mariupol City Council stated that according to initial information, no one had been killed, although one person was gravely wounded.
+The Mariupol City Council stated that according to initial information, no one had been killed, although one person was gravely wounded.

-On 25 March, Mariupol City Council estimated that about 300 people had been killed as a result of the airstrike.
+On 25 March, the Mariupol City Council estimated that about 300 people had been killed as a result of the airstrike.

-On 25 March, The Washington Post published an investigation that cited witnesses that said that all families that had been sheltering in the theater's basement had escaped unscathed and evacuations had begun before the bombing.
+On 25 March, The Washington Post published an investigation that cited witnesses that said that all families that had been sheltering in the theatre's basement had escaped unscathed and evacuations had begun before the bombing.

-On 4 May, Associated Press published an investigation with evidence pointing to 600 dead in the airstrike.
+On 4 May, the Associated Press (AP) published an investigation with evidence pointing to 600 dead in the airstrike.
 Many survivors estimated that around 200 people –including rescuers– had escaped through the main exit or one side entrance; the other side and the back were crushed.

 On 7 June 2022, Human Rights Watch and Kharkiv Human Rights Protection Group separately announced that Ukrainian refugees, as well as civilians forcibly deported to Russia, were being pressured and intimidated to implicate Ukrainian military personnel in war crimes.
 This includes a case where a refugee was pressured to implicate the Azov Regiment in the theatre airstrike.

-Reactions
+Reaction

-Ukrainian President Zelenskyy accused Russia of committing a war crime.
+Ukrainian President Volodymyr Zelenskyy accused Russia of committing a war crime.

-Russian media have widely reported that the Russian Ministry of Defense denied responsibility for the bombing and accused the Azov Battalion of planning and carrying out the theatre bombing instead.
-They claimed that no Russian forces carried out air strikes within the city and blamed Azov Battalion for "taking hostages" of civilians and blowing up the upper floors of the theatre.
+Russian media have widely reported that the Russian Ministry of Defence denied responsibility for the bombing and accused the Azov Regiment of planning and carrying out the theatre bombing instead.
+They claimed that no Russian forces carried out air strikes within the city and blamed Azov Regiment for "taking hostages" of civilians and blowing up the upper floors of the theatre.

 Italy's Minister of Culture, Dario Franceschini, made an offer to the Ukrainian government to rebuild the theatre.

-OSCE report
+Independent reports

 On 13 April, the Organization for Security and Co-operation in Europe (OSCE) published a report which covered the Mariupol theatre airstrike.